sadhan-shetty/sadhan-shetty.github.io/index.md

 ## Experience

 _April 2021 to Present <br>
-Currently I'm wokring at [**DXC Technology**](https://dxc.com/us/en) as an _Associate_Professional Software Engineer_.
+Currently I'm wokring at [**DXC Technology**](https://dxc.com/us/en), Bangalore as an _Associate_Professional Software Engineer_.
-I Worked in Life Insurance and Annuity domain sector and contributed mainly to the interfaces development module of [DXC Assure](https://dxc.com/us/en/services/insurance-software-bps/dxc-insurance-software/dxc-assure-for-life-and-wealth) for the client **Equitable** (https://equitable.com/ ) using Spring Batch Jobs.
+I Worked in Life Insurance and Annuity domain sector and contributed mainly to the interfaces development module of [DXC Assure](https://dxc.com/us/en/services/insurance-software-bps/dxc-insurance-software/dxc-assure-for-life-and-wealth) for the client [**Equitable(EQH)**](https://equitable.com/), New York, United States using Spring Batch Jobs.

 ---
 ## Education